Is heel pain making your life a misery?

 The Plantar Fascia is a thick fibrous band of tissue in the bottom of the foot which runs from the heel to the base of the toes.
 When placed under increased stress, the Plantar Fascia can stretch and tear, resulting in degeneration of this tissue, particularly at its insertion into the heel bone.

 In some cases, the pain is also felt in the arch.
-The tears are soon covered by scar tissue, which is less flexible than the fascia and hence aggravate the problem.
+The tears can become degenerative scar tissue, which is less flexible than the fascia and hence aggravate the problem.
 Continuous straining of the fascia at the heel bone may eventually lead to the development of bony growth on the heel (heel spur).

 In majority of cases of Plantar Fasciitis, the heel spur is NOT the cause of the pain.
 The pain is due to the degeneration and weakening of the soft tissue (Plantar Fascia), regardless of whether a heel spur is present or not.